Additional API parameters

 <a>…</a> tag.
 Use this if your CMS sanitizes links with no content or if you have SEO concerns.

 This title also makes the links that are no longer available at the origin (e.g. 404) to keep falling back to a regular HTML link (otherwise, Iframely removes such N/A widgets by default).

 For individual embeds publishers

-Number of publishers provide different embedding options.
-By default, Iframely provides embeds that we believe are the best fit for most common use cases.
+By default, Iframely provides rich media that we believe fit the most common use cases.
 But you, of course, might want it differently.